 This is an expert role, and the person in the capacity possesses excellent knowledge of the software system and the components.
 A software architect acts as a consultant who guides in the adoption of the right processes, technologies, and frameworks that would best serve the interest of the given project.

 Programmer / Developer

 Programmers or software developers make the crux of software development.
 At a high level, they are programming experts who develop code, program logic and deploy and maintain the software application.
-Based on project requirements, a software development team will have a mix of full-stack developers, front-end developers, and back-end developers.
+Based on project requirements, a software delivery team will have a mix of full-stack developers, front-end developers, and back-end developers.

-UI/UX designers are a core component of modern software development teams.
+UI/UX designers are a core component of modern software delivery teams.
 They design interactive user interfaces to offer the best user experience.
 Teams may also have separate specialists for UI (user interface) and UX (user experience) since these are two different aspects, though closely affecting and related to each other.

 Business analysts (BA) are technical experts with a sound understanding of a business domain.
-They act as a bridge between the development team and the client and are responsible for requirements gathering.
+They act as a bridge between the delivery team and the client and are responsible for requirements gathering.
 Driving analytics and delivering data-driven insights to top management for process improvement also come within their scope.

 Quality Assurance (QA) Specialist

 The quality considerations of a software application are managed by QA professionals.
 Depending upon the decision of the management, they may assume different designations like Quality Assurance (QA) Engineer, Test Engineer, etc. However, in general, they are responsible for testing the product and ensuring that it meets defined quality criteria.